tsaw8/Product_Recommender/README.md

 ## Exploratory Data Analysis
 In this section, we will examine customer purchase history, unit price, countries of customers, and product trends.

-Some questions to consider:
+Some questions to consider:<br>
-•	How many orders were made by customers?
+•	How many orders were made by customers? <br>
-•	Who are the top customers with the most numbers of orders?
+•	Who are the top customers with the most numbers of orders?<br>
-•	How many orders per month?
+•	How many orders per month?<br>
-•	How many orders per day?
+•	How many orders per day?<br>
-•	How many orders per hour?
+•	How many orders per hour?<br>
-•	How many orders for each country?
+•	How many orders for each country?<br>
-•	Which products are best sellers?
+•	Which products are best sellers?<br>
-•	Which product did customers spend the most on?
+•	Which product did customers spend the most on?<br>

 ## Preprocessing